apollner/apollner/README.md

-Current temperature in Tel Aviv: 26°C
+Current temperature in Tel Aviv: 26C at 19:02